Connecticut Protective Order Lawyer

 The last type of protective order is called a “limited” or “partial” protective order, which allows contact of non-intimidating and non-threatening nature between the defendant and the alleged victim.
 All three types of criminal protection orders only stay in effect throughout the duration of the case and can be better explained by a protective order lawyer in Connecticut.

-Standing Criminal Protective Orders
+What is a Standing Criminal Protective Order?

 In some severe criminal cases, a court may be able to issue a standing criminal protective order, which allows the protective order to extend beyond the duration of the criminal case.
 Standing criminal protective orders are outlined in C.G.S. § 53a-40e, and impose the same prohibitions on contact with the victim as ordinary protective orders do, but can last for up to 50 years.